-In some instances, our experts identify that a reported invasive species is actually a native species.
-In these cases, we will follow up with you and provide information on the look-alike native species and how to tell it apart from the invasive.
+In some instances, our experts identify that a reported invasive species actually is a native species.
+In these cases, we will give you information on the look-alike native species and how to tell it apart from the invasive.

-In other instances, an invasive species is reported in an area where it is widespread and there are no resources or programs to able to assist.
-In these instances, we provide information to help landowners to manage the invasive species.
+If an invasive species is reported in an area where it is widespread and there are no resources to assist with its eradication, we will provide information to help landowners manage the invasive species.

 Early Detection and Rapid Response

 Your reports can alert experts about newer invasive species that haven’t taken over Washington yet.
 For example, feral swine are a huge problem in more than 30 states but have not yet become established in Washington.
 In the past, citizen reports of feral swine have led to a swift response from an inter-agency team that stopped feral swine from spreading across Washington.